Alexandra Hospital ward reopens 14 days after staff tests positive for Covid-19

-SINGAPORE - A ward at Alexandra Hospital (AH) has reopened following 14 days of "lockdown" after a member of staff tested positive for Covid-19.
+A ward at Alexandra Hospital (AH) has reopened following 14 days of "lockdown" after a staff member tested positive for Covid-19.

-In a Facebook post on Tuesday (June 1), the hospital said no new cases have emerged for more than 14 days.
+In a Facebook post yesterday, the hospital said no new cases have emerged for more than 14 days.

 On May 18, a 24-year-old basic care assistant who had worked in Ward 3 the day before was confirmed to have the virus.